RubenEschauzier/quweda_link_queue_content_analysis/content/experiment_setup.md

 ## Experiment Setup
 {:#Experiment Setup}
 In this section we will first describe what data we use to make our analysis.
-Then we will introduce the possible link types wecan track in the SOLID environment and how we measure the link queue evolution.
+Then we will introduce the possible link types we can track in the SOLID environment and how we measure the link queue evolution.
 Finally, we introduce metrics to represent the diversity of links in the queue.

 ### Data
 {:##Data}